United States Navy: Enlisted

 Sailors in pay grades E-1 through E-3 are considered to be in apprenticeships.
 They are divided into five definable groups, with colored group rate marks designating the group to which they belong: Seaman, Fireman, Airman, Constructionman, and Hospitalman.
 E-4 to E-6 are non-commissioned officers (NCOs), and are specifically called Petty officers in the Navy.
 Petty Officers perform not only the duties of their specific career field but also serve as leaders to junior enlisted personnel.
 E-7 to E-9 are still considered Petty Officers, but are considered a separate community within the Navy.
 They have separate berthing and dining facilities (where feasible), wear separate uniforms, and perform separate duties.

 After attaining the rate of Master Chief Petty Officer, a service member may choose to further their career by becoming a Command Master Chief Petty Officer (CMC).
 A CMC is considered to be the senior-most enlisted service member within a command, and is the special assistant to the Commanding Officer in all matters pertaining to the health, welfare, job satisfaction, morale, use, advancement and training of the command's enlisted personnel.
 CMCs can be Command level (within a single unit, such as a ship or shore station), Fleet level (squadrons consisting of multiple operational units, headed by a flag officer or commodore), or Force level (consisting of a separate community within the Navy, such as Subsurface, Air, Reserves).

 CMC insignia are similar to the insignia for Master Chief, except that the rating symbol is replaced by an inverted five-point star, reflecting a change in their rating from their previous rating (i.e., MMCM) to CMDCM.
-The stars for Command Master Chief are silver, while stars for Fleet or Force Master Chief are gold.
+The stars for Command Master Chief are silver, while stars for Fleet, and gold stars for Force.
 Additionally, CMCs wear a badge, worn on their left breast pocket, denoting their title (Command/Fleet/Force).